Skip to content

 • Cannot access super administrator functions

-Throughout this document, "Super Administrator" refers exclusively to the Auth application administrator role.
+Throughout this document, "Super Administrator" refers exclusively to the Authifi application administrator role.

 Executive Summary

-The Auth service provides enterprise identity and access management with a hierarchical administrative model.
+The Authifi service provides enterprise identity and access management with a hierarchical administrative model.
 This document describes:

 • Top-level administrative accounts (Super Administrators): Full platform control, cross-tenant management